 Mitchell has extensive experience defending complex, high-stakes commercial litigation matters involving claims of fraud and malpractice as well as other litigation that implicates professionals as defendants.
 His E&O work includes defending retail and wholesale insurance agents and brokers, captive/exclusive agent programs, MGA’s, securities brokers, lawyers and other professionals.
 Mitchell has developed and implemented successful defense strategies, which focus on defenses well beyond standard of care liability issues.
 In addition, because of Cozen O’Connor’s widespread geographic litigation presence, Mitchell and the other members of Cozen O’Connor’s professional liability practice group have developed a strong local knowledge in state and federal courts throughout the country.

-Mitch has successfully defended a large retail insurance broker against professional liability claims brought by a publicly traded company seeking more than $20 million in business interruption losses relating to the broker's placement of commercial property policies, as well as a retail insurance broker against negligence misrepresentation claims relating to the placement of a technology errors and omissions policy.
+Mitchell has successfully defended a large retail insurance broker against professional liability claims brought by a publicly traded company seeking more than $20 million in business interruption losses relating to the broker's placement of commercial property policies, as well as a retail insurance broker against negligence misrepresentation claims relating to the placement of a technology errors and omissions policy.
 He also has represented retail and wholesale brokers in matters involving non-solicitation/non-competition disputes.

 Mitchell has successfully defended directors and officers of banks and bank holding companies in actions brought by the FDIC, shareholders and borrowers.
 He successfully defended a former bank director in a $10 million shareholder derivative action.
 He also successfully defended certain directors of the holding company of a failed bank in an action brought by the FDIC-R, which sought in excess of $20 million arising out of alleged deficiencies in the bank’s lending program.
+Mitchell currently serves as outside general counsel for various community banks.

 In addition to his litigation practice, Mitchell counsels businesses and executives on a variety of matters, including advising financial institutions and retail and wholesale insurance brokerage companies on the enforceability of their competition restrictions and hiring protocols to reduce the risk of liability for those companies when recruiting potential employees from competitors.
 He also helps clients develop strategies relating to potential professional liability claims asserted against companies and their executives.